jaysay69/jaysayportfolio/README.md

  - Provide Quality Website Audits
  - Do competitive Keyword Research
  - Provide an effective campaign strategy for the Marketing Team
- - Doing Competitive Analysis by High Performing Websites
+ - Doing Competitive Analysis by High-Performing Websites
  - Provide SEO Training to new employees
- - Make sure that 90 Day plan is met
+ - Make sure that the 90 Day plan is met

 #### SEO Specialist
 #### Emergency Trade Services | 2020 -2021
 <img src="ets.jpg" width="200" height="180" />

-- Work closely with client needs.
+- Work closely with the client's needs.
 - Maintain the client's website
 - Provide high-quality Analytics and Reports
 - Provide traffic and revenue by optimizing SEO with current standards.